6ebeng/Kurdish-Digital-Calendar/README.md

 ## Credits

-Developed and maintained by [Rekbin Devs](https://github.com/6ebeng).
+Developed and maintained by Tishko Rasoul ([Rekbin Devs](https://github.com/6ebeng)).
 Thanks to all contributors and supporters.

 ## Support